How To Talk About Your Chronic Illness If You’ve Recently Been Diagnosed

 You might be struggling with handling your own feelings, so witnessing someone else’s response can be complicated.
 It’s tough but important for everyone involved to feel what they need to feel.

-You and your loved ones are expected to go through the grief process after a new medical diagnosis.
-Remember that everyone has their own process, but sometimes it can be more comforting to feel those things together rather than by yourself.
+You and your loved ones will experience the grief process after receiving a new medical diagnosis.
+Remember that everyone has their own process, and sometimes it can feel more comforting to experience those things together rather than by yourself.

 Benefits of Talking About Your Chronic Illness